richie-tt/mariadb-healthcheck/README.md

 GRANT ALL PRIVILEGES ON `healthcheck`.* TO 'healthcheck'@'127.0.0.1';
 ```

-Create a table with specific engine and charset to store the status of the database:
+Create a table with a specially selected engine.
+It is important to understand that different engines have different characteristic properties, I would consider the following:

-- `ENGINE=MEMORY` will perform the check on a database that is stored in memory and all data for the check will be lost when the container is restarted, this is not a problem for `mariadb-healthcheck` because it just executes simple commands like `INSERT`, `SELECT`, and `DELETE` on the database.
-This engine can be a good choice if you want to check the status of the database without impacting its performance.
+- `ENGINE=MEMORY` will perform a check on the database which is stored in memory and all the data for the check will be lost after the container is restarted,
+  this is not a problem for `mariadb-healthcheck` as it just executes simple commands like `INSERT`, `SELECT` and `DELETE` on the database.

+  This engine can be a good choice if you want to check the health of the database without affecting its performance.

   > [!WARNING]
   >  You need to be aware that `MEMORY` engine will not check if the Kubernetes `volume` is configured correctly to preform the write operation.

-- `ENGINE=ARIA` will perform a check on the database which stores the result of an operation on the disk,  which will allow you to get a better overview of the database status.
-This engine can have a negative impact on the performance of the database, where a huge load is expected.
+- `ENGINE=ARIA` will perform a database check that stores the result of the operation on disk, which will allow you to get a better overview of the database status.
+  This engine can have a negative impact on the performance of the database where a huge load is expected.

 ```sql
 CREATE TABLE healthcheck.status (